core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * YANG modules, submodules and features

-To minimize its size, SIDs are often implemented using a delta from a reference SID and the current SID.
-Conversion from SIDs to deltas and back to SIDs are stateless processes solely based on the data serialized or deserialized.
+To minimize their size, SIDs are often represented as a difference between the current SID and a reference SID.
+Such difference is called "delta" (shorthand for "delta-encoded SID").
+Conversion from SIDs to deltas (and back to SIDs) is a stateless process.
+Each protocol implementing deltas must unambiguously define the reference SID for each YANG item.

-To guaranty the uniqueness of each assigned SID, SID ranges MUST be registered. {{sid-range-registry}} provide more details about the registration process of SID range(s).
+SIDs are globally unique numbers, a registration system is used in order to guarantee their uniqueness.
+SIDs are registered in blocks called "SID ranges". {{sid-range-registry}} provide more details about the registration process of SID range(s).

-Assignment of SIDs can be automated, the recommended process to assign SIDs is as follows:
+Assignment of SIDs to YANG items can be automated, the recommended process to assign SIDs is as follows:

 * A tool extracts the different items defined for a specific YANG module.